geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

-A double-bordered rectangle is used for ShowingGameScreen and ShowingLevel states, which is consistent with the style for representing "a state with substates."
-The double-border usage is not seen in either the Harel and Politi or Horrocks books, but can be seen treatments described on various websites, with some inconsistency.
-The "state with substates" condition would be apparent, just by looking at the encapsulation of shapes within shapes, so there should be some additional meaning.
-Here, double bordered states are "major" states, but the usage is arbitary -- should BulletMoving also be considered a "major" state?
+A double-bordered rectangle is used for ShowingGameScreen and ShowingLevel states, which is consistent with the style for representing "a state with substates" seen on some websites and examples.
+The double-border usage is not seen in either the Harel and Politi or Horrocks books.
+The "state with substates" arrangement should be apparent, just by looking at the encapsulation of shapes within shapes, so there should be some additional meaning.
+For this project, double bordered states are "major" states, but the usage is arbitary -- should BulletMoving also be considered a "major" state?
 Why use double borders at all?
 Shading can also be used to draw attention to a composite state, as they are sometimes called.
-(Use of this notation needs review).

 Dashed Borders: Transient States
 --------------------------------